song98752099-a11y/Intrinsic-intelligent-bearing/README.md

   - NumPy
   - Pandas
   - Scikit-learn
 - **Non-standard Hardware:** No non-standard hardware is required.
-A standard GPU is recommended for faster training, but the code can also execute successfully on a standard CPU.
+A standard GPU (e.g., NVIDIA T4/V100 or consumer-grade RTX series) is recommended for faster training, but the code can also execute successfully on a standard CPU.

 ## 2. Installation Guide
 The code is provided as a standalone Jupyter Notebook (`.ipynb`).
 - **Instructions:** 1.
 Clone or download this repository to your local machine.
-  2. Ensure you have Jupyter Notebook or JupyterLab installed.
+  2. Ensure you have Jupyter Notebook or JupyterLab installed in your Python environment.
   3. Install the required dependencies via pip.
 You can run the following command in your terminal:
      `pip install torch numpy pandas scikit-learn`
 - **Typical install time:** Approximately 2-5 minutes on a normal desktop computer, depending on network speed.